Wapsipinicon River: Course

 It rises in Mower County, Minnesota and enters Iowa in northern Mitchell County.
 It flows generally southeast across rural Chickasaw, Bremer, and Buchanan counties, past Independence and Anamosa.
 Along its lower 25 mi it turns east, forming the boundary between Clinton and Scott counties.
 It joins the Mississippi from the west approximately 10 mi southwest of Clinton.

 It defines the western boundary of the Driftless Area.
 While the Wapsi has a soft, recent catchment, the Driftless, to the east and north, tumbles down to the Mississippi in rugged canyons.

 Name

-The name of the river in the Ojibwe language is Waabizipinikaan-ziibi ("river abundant in swan-potatoes"), on account of the large quantity of arrowheads or wild artichokes, known as "swan-potatoes" (waabizipiniin, singular waabizipin), once found near its banks.
+The name of the river in the Ojibwe language is Waabiziipiniikaan-ziibi ("river abundant in swan-potatoes"), on account of the large quantity of arrowheads or wild artichokes, known as "swan-potatoes" (waabiziipiniin, singular waabiziipin), once found near its banks.
 Severe flooding on the river in 1993, as part of the larger floods in region, caused widespread damage to the surrounding cropland.

 Cities

-The Wapsipinicon River runs alongside the Iowa cities and communities of McIntire, Riceville, Deerfield, Frederika, Tripoli, Littleton, Otterville, Independence, Quasqueton, Troy Mills, Paris, Central City, Waubeek, Stone City, Anamosa, Olin, Oxford Junction, Oxford Mills, Massillon, Toronto, Wheatland, McCausland, Folletts, and Shaffton before emptying into the Mississippi River.
+The Wapsipinicon River runs alongside the Iowa cities and communities of McIntire, Riceville, Deerfield, Elma, Frederika, Tripoli, Littleton, Otterville, Independence, Quasqueton, Troy Mills, Paris, Central City, Waubeek, Stone City, Anamosa, Olin, Oxford Junction, Oxford Mills, Massillon, Toronto, Wheatland, McCausland, Folletts, and Shaffton before emptying into the Mississippi River.
 Cedar Rock State Park is located on the Wapsipinicon near Quasqueton.
 Wapsipinicon State Park is located along its southern bank at Anamosa.
 Many regional parks also border the river.